BKlaasWerkman/bklaaswerkman.github.io/_posts/2024/2024-05-28-Data-Bouncer.md

 ---
 title: Data-Bouncer
+description: Leverage trusted domains and HTTP headers to stealthily transmit data.
+author: BW
-date: 2024-05-20 21:00:00 - 0500
+date: 2024-05-19 20:00:00 - 0500
 categories: [CyberSecurity, Offensive Security]
 tags: [offsec]     # TAG names should always be lowercase
 ---

-I came across this Proof of Concept outlined here in https://thecontractor.io/data-bouncing.
+I came across this Proof of Concept outlined here in <https://thecontractor.io/data-bouncing>.
 I took their ideas and wrote two Go scripts that can be used for educational purposes.
 Please don't do anything illegal.

-One script that encrypts and bounces the data you want to exfiltrate and the other that reassembles and decrypts it.
+One script, bounce.go, encrypts and exfiltrates data via DNS by breaking it into chunks and sending it through HTTP headers.
+The second script, regenerate.go, reassembles and decrypts the data from the exfiltrated chunks.
+This method leverages trusted domains and HTTP headers to stealthily transmit data.

 You will need an OOB dns server under you're control for this to work and collect the data.
-Here I'm using https://github.com/projectdiscovery/interactsh
+Here I'm using <https://github.com/projectdiscovery/interactsh>.

 From my testing this should work on most websites/domains that touches Akamai.